Skip to main content

 1. Subtract the Pre-Tax Deductions

-In addition to owing less in income taxes, an employee may owe a lower amount of FICA, Social Security, and even Medicare taxes too.
+In addition to owing less in income taxes, an employee may owe a lower amount of FICA, Social Security, and even Medicare taxes, too.
 Pre-tax deductions can also lower mandatory employer taxes such as Federal Unemployment Taxes (FUTA) and State Unemployment Taxes (SUTA).
-These deductions are often optional and voluntary; and, there are several types, including, but not limited to:
+These deductions are often optional and voluntary, and there are several types, including, but not limited to:

 • Child-Care contributions